-- 1. Maintain safe and orderly schools by using prevention and intervention strategies, and by following the Rochester City School District Code of Conduct. - 2.
-Be respectful, fair and courteous to students, parents and guardians; serve as role models for students. - 3.
-Attend work daily, be punctual and use well-planned, creative and engaging instructional plans every day. - 4.
-Demonstrate passion for teaching, understanding of student centered learning and concern for equitable student achievement. - 5.
-Participate in professional development opportunities. - 6.
-Be knowledgeable about the policies of the Board of Education and administrative regulations and rules, and enforce them fairly and consistently. - 7.
-Maintain confidentiality in conformance with federal and state law. - 8.
-Be knowledgeable about federal and state laws and regulations about the disciplinary process for students with disabilities. - 9.
-Communicate policies, expectations and concerns, and respond to complaints or concerns from students and parents or guardians in a timely manner and in a language they understand. - 10.
+- 1. Maintain safe and orderly schools by using prevention and intervention strategies that aligns with restorative practices, and by following the Rochester City School District Code of Conduct. - 2.
+Be respectful, fair and courteous to students, parents and guardians, and other community members; serve as role models for students. - 3.
+No adult employed by or representative of RCSD shall ever physically or verbally demean other school community members, engage in behaviors as prohibited in policy 0100, including while reading out loud. - 4.
+Attend work daily, be punctual and use well-planned, creative and engaging instructional plans every day in accordance with the Rochester City School District employee criteriaStaff Handbook3. - Demonstrate passion for teaching, understanding of student-centered learning and concern for equitable student achievement. - 6.
+Participate in professional development opportunities and incorporate learnings from professional development opportunities to positively impact job performance and/or student learning. - 7.
+Be knowledgeable about the policies of the Board of Education and administrative regulations and rules, and enforce them fairly and consistently. - 8.
+Maintain confidentiality in conformance with federal and state law. - 9.
+Be knowledgeable about federal and state laws and regulations about the disciplinary process for students with disabilities. - 10.
+Communicate policies, expectations and concerns, and respond to complaints or concerns from students and parents or guardians in a timely manner and in a language they understand. - 11.
 Make sure that students are referred to the appropriate committees, departments, offices, divisions, agencies or organizations when outside support is necessary.
-Inform students and families of resources available in the community to meet their needs. - 11.
-Assist students in coping with peer pressure and emerging personal, social, or emotional problems. - 12.
-Keep parents and guardians informed of student academic progress and behavior, create meaningful opportunities for their participation, and provide regular communication in a language they understand. - 13.
-Provide information to assist students with career planning. - 14.
-Provide makeup work for students with lawful absences, including those students who are absent for disciplinary reasons. - 15.
-Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, creed, weight/appearance, religion, religious practices, creed, sexual orientation, gender, gender identity or expression, national origin, ethnic group, ancestry, citizenship status, political affiliation, age, marital status, predisposing genetic characteristics, or disability, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn.
+Inform students and families of resources available in the community to meet their needs. - 12.
+Assist students in coping with peer pressure and emerging personal, social, or emotional problems. - 13.
+Keep parents and guardians informed of student academic progress and behavior, create meaningful opportunities for their participation, and provide regular communication in a language they understand. - 14.
+Provide information to assist students with career planning. - Provide makeup work for students with lawful absences, including those students who are absent for disciplinary reasons. - 16.
+Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, creed, weight/appearance, religion, religious practices, creed, sexual orientation, sex gender, gender identity or expression, national origin, ethnic group, ancestry, citizenship status, political affiliation, age, marital status, predisposing genetic characteristics, or disability, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn.